slimit75/BackgroundRandomizer/README.md

 - Drop your screenshots into the XRBG folder

 ## How to revert back to the default background image
 Run the installer as if you were updating X-Plane, and overwrite all files it says were modified.
-This may effect other addons, such as Airport Enviroment HD.
-If it does effect other addons, just reinstall them.
+Keep in mind that this will effect other addons as well.